nrinaudo/nrinaudo.github.com/_optics/prisms_optionals.md

 ![Classifier](./img/service-login.svg)
 </span>

 But... how do we compose a lens and a prism?
-Is this something we already have the tools to deal with?
+Do our current tools allow us to represent that composition?

 ## Lens ∘ Prism ≟ Prism